hapipal/haute-couture/API.md

 #### Amendment example

 This example demonstrates how to use a `.hc.js` file in order to swap-out [schwifty's](https://github.com/hapipal/schwifty) handling of [Objection ORM](http://vincit.github.io/objection.js/) models for a much simplified handling of [Mongoose](https://mongoosejs.com) models.
 You can even continue to use [`hpal make`](https://github.com/hapipal/hpal#hpal-make) to scaffold your Mongoose models inside the `models/` directory.
+Here is [another example](https://github.com/hk7math/hpal-mongo-example) for reference.

 ##### `index.js`
 ```js